Holidays Calendar for July 14, 2018

 • 1881 Died: Billy the Kid (pseudonym of William H. Bonney), American criminal who participated in the Lincoln County War and became an outlaw.

-• 1874 The Chicago Fire of 1874 burned 47 acres south of the Loop (one of Chicago's districts), destroyed 812 structures and killed 20 people.
+• 1874 The Chicago Fire of 1874 burned 47 acres south of the Loop (one of Chicago's districts), destroyed 812 structures, and killed 20 people.

 • 1817 Died: Germaine de Staël, commonly known as Madame de Staël, French author remembered for her conflict with Napoleon Bonaparte.

-• 1223 Died: Philip II (Philip Augustus), King of France who reigned 1180 to 1223.
+• 1223 Died: Philip II (Philip Augustus), King of France who reigned from 1180 to 1223.
 He was the first French monarch to be called by that title.